How to Increase Metabolism Naturally

 Though muscles weigh more than fat, they use more energy too.
 An average woman in her middle age, who strength trains for 30-40 minutes also twice a week, will increase her metabolism by 100 calories a day within 3-4 months.
 You’ll notice that whenever you start strength training, your weight increases initially but will gradually start decreasing.

 Turn to (green) coffee

 Green coffee has recently been heralded for its antioxidant polyphenols as well as weight loss properties.
-Green coffee inhibits absorption of sugar in the blood as well as amps up the body metabolism.
-It is avaialble in the market in many forms like powder, capsules, beans, extract as well as sachets now.
+Green coffee inhibits the absorption of sugar in the blood as well as amps up the body metabolism.
+It is available in the market in many forms like powder, capsules, beans, extract as well as sachets now.
 The most convenient and safest to consume is the green coffee extract in sachets form.
 Grecobe is one such extract which is a single herb extract and decaffeinated.
 It’s a sachet full of health and happiness.